LEGISLATIVE GRANT STREAM SECTION

 MUNICIPAL PROJECTS, DEMONSTRATIONS AND EXTENSION ACTIVITIES

-The focus of the grant money is to provide information and programs within three priority areas; first is to deliver, promote and manage the Environmental Farm plan; second is to deliver, promote and manage the Canadian Agriculture Partnership; thirdly, to promote the sustainability of water, soil, air and biodiversity in the M.D. of Wainwright.
-The ASB newsletter called “The Municipal Agriculture Connection” continues to be a source of information for our rural rate payers.
-The ASB hosted a spring webinar series as well as a virtual succession planning session.
+The focus of the resource management stream grant money is to provide information and programs within three priority areas: deliver, promote and manage the Environmental Farm Plan (EFP); deliver, promote and manage the Sustainable Canadian Agriculture Partnership (S-CAP); and promote the sustainability of water, soil, air and biodiversity in the M.D. of Wainwright.
+The bi-monthly ASB newsletter, the Municipal Connection, continues to be a source of information for our rural ratepayers.
+The ASB hosted nine extension events between January and May, ranging in topic from farm transition planning to kochia management to renewables and to passive solar greenhouses, and saw a total of 593 participants.